hseligson1/kustomize-gitops-example/README.md

 `kustomize build kustomize-gitops-example/overlays/production`

 This allows you to review the data for both environments.
-You should see an output similar to this staging overlay response:
+You should see an output similar to this overlay response we executed for staging:

 ```
 apiVersion: v1